stdlib-js/stdlib/docs/assets/misc/README.md

 -->

-# Sponsors
+# Misc

-> Sponsor assets.
+> Miscellaneous assets.

 <!-- Section to include introductory text.
 Make sure to keep an empty line after the intro `section` element and another before the `/section` close. -->

 <section class="intro">

-This directory contains assets for project sponsors.
+This directory contains miscellaneous assets, such as logos for continuous integration services, support infrastructure, etc.

 </section>